Old Bailey Solicitors

 An offence of GBH may be committed intentionally which means that the resulting ‘really serious injury’ is the consequence a person wished to bring about.
 This is the more serious of the two GBH offences and is contained in Section 18 of the Offences Against the Person Act 1861.
 An offence of GBH can also be committed recklessly, where a person does not intend to cause really serious injury but realises the risk that they may cause grievous bodily harm by their actions and proceeds to take the risk anyway.
 Although the person did not necessarily mean or intend to cause the injury, if they acted maliciously, they may be guilty of an offence of GBH contrary to Section 20 of the Offences Against the Person Act 1861.

-Oftentimes, multiple injuries will be caused in an assault, such as significant bruising, broken bones and cuts.
-The total extent of the injuries caused will be considered.
+Oftentimes, our GBH Solicitors will deal with cases involving multiple injuries being caused in an assault, such as significant bruising, broken bones and cuts.
+The total extent of these injuries caused will be considered.

-At Old Bailey Solicitors, we have a team of dedicated and experienced criminal defence solicitors who regularly successfully defend GBH charges.
+At Old Bailey Solicitors, we have a team of dedicated and experienced criminal defence solicitors and specialist GBH Solicitors who regularly successfully defend GBH charges.
 Our approach is holistic, combining thorough legal knowledge, with a compassionate understanding of the client throughout.

 We appreciate that no GBH matter is the same.
 From the level of injury to the longer-term consequences, we appreciate that just because a potentially serious injury may have been caused, this does not determine guilt.
 Old Bailey Solicitors have dealt with all manner of seriousness in GBH cases, from hammer attacks, machete attacks and stabbings, to acid attacks and broken bones sustained from a fight.